Functions

 class MyInt { Int value; void set(Int newValue) { value = newValue; } }

-function here takes two formal parameters.
-The first one is of the type MyInt
+The set function here takes two formal parameters.
+The first one is of the type MyInt and it is

 class MyInt { Int value; } void set(MyInt this, Int newValue) { value = newValue; }